Polymer/old-docs-site/articles/spa.md

 Multiple views (or pages) can be created with `<core-pages>` or `<core-animated-pages>`.
 Both elements are useful for displaying only one child at a time.
 The benefit of `<core-animated-pages>` is that it provides more defaults and sexy transitions between pages.

-The demo SPA uses `<core-animated-pages>` with the `slide-from-right` transition.
+The demo uses `<core-animated-pages>` with the `slide-from-right` transition.
 The first thing to do is import the element definition _and_ the `slide-from-right` transition:

     <link rel="import" href="components/core-animated-pages/core-animated-pages.html">
     <link rel="import" href="components/core-animated-pages/transitions/slide-from-right.html">